 The good news is that there are chocolate companies around the world which are committed to using slave-free cocoa.
 Learn about Tony’s Chocolonely and the actions they are taking to provide consumers with slave-free chocolate!

 What’s really in your chocolate?

 Quite possibly child slavery.
 Not so sweet anymore.
 Use your power as a consumer and buy products that are ethically sourced.
-One action you can take is to look for a FAIRTRADE logo – see the poster below for examples of chocolate products with the logo.
+One action you can take is to look for a logo indicating that the chocolate is ethically sourced, such as the FAIRTRADE logo.